Enduring Guardianship

 An enduring power of attorney is a legal document that allows you to appoint someone to manage your financial affairs.

-An enduring guardianship is a person appointed to make your personal or medical decisions.
+An enduring guardianship iis a legal document that allows you to appoint someone to make your personal or medical decisions.

 Enduring power of attorney = financial affairs